 The heat and humidity does not slow down our hard working MG Hurd employees, but a bit of rain may.
-We started picking apples this 2018 season!
+We start picking apples late July or early August!
 Well not all of them, our 1st two varieties, Jersey Macs & Ginger Golds.
 Each apple variety has its own unique ready to pick time between late July and early November.
 Mother nature has a lot to do with it.
 A lot of work goes into determining when to start harvesting these early varieties.
 We will actually pick apples from the same tree 3 or 4 separate times over the course of a few weeks because not all apples ripen at once.
 Learn how we decide when to send our picking crew out into the orchard.

 Before we step foot outside there is research that needs to be done on the computer.
 We keep records going back generations of exactly when we professionally pick each apple variety.
 The earliest variety, Jersey Macs, will set the pace for the season.
 Every day we log how many bushels of each variety are picked, where they are picked from, who picks them, and the quality of the fruit.
 Below is a chart that shows data from the 1st day we picked Jersey Macs in the last 4 seasons.